filethis/developer-docs/docs/ft-connect-minimal-site.md

 True to its name, this website is "minimal" in that there is no support in it for creating a FileThis user account or user access token, as there was in the _FileThisConnect Demo_ fixture's UI.
 You'll simply paste pre-created user account id and access token strings into the component's element attributes in the main HTML file.
 In the next section, where you embed the component into your actual website, your code will obtain these values by calling our API and then injecting them into the component programmatically.

 All of the FileThis web components, sub-components, demo and sample applications are available as open source in public GitHub repositories.
-The code for this website, named `ft-connect-minimal-site` lives [here](https://github.com/filethis/ft-connect-minimal-site).
+The code for this website, named `ft-connect-minimal-site`, lives [here](https://github.com/filethis/ft-connect-minimal-site).
 The instructions below will ask you to download a copy of it to your machine.

 ## Development Environment Setup